Keyboard shortcuts

 Example:

-swissarmyhammer test example --topic "testing prompts"
+swissarmyhammer prompt test example --arg topic="testing prompts"

 Usage Patterns